 Cloud Run is a managed compute platform that enables you to run stateless containers that are invocable via HTTP requests.
 Cloud Run is serverless: it abstracts away all infrastructure management, so you can focus on what matters most — building great applications.

-The goal of this codelab is for you to setup Cloud Run on a GKE cluster and deploy a container as a service.
+The goal of this codelab is for you to setup Cloud Run targeting an Anthos GKE cluster and deploy a container as a service.

 Remember the project ID, a unique name across all Google Cloud projects (the name above has already been taken and will not work for you, sorry!).
 It will be referred to later in this codelab as

 - Next, you'll need to enable billing in Cloud Console in order to use Google Cloud resources.